i-like-robots/hyperons/README.md

 ### HTML entities

 Hyperons will escape all strings, so if you need to display a HTML entity, you will run into double escaping issues.
-There are various ways to work-around this issue.
-The easiest one is to write the unicode character directly in Javascript (you will need to save your source file with UTF-8 encoding) or you can find the [unicode number][charcode] for the required character:
+There are various ways to work-around this issue, the easiest of which is to write the unicode character directly in your code (you will need to save your source file with UTF-8 encoding) or you can find the [unicode number][charcode] for the required character:

 ```jsx
 // incorrect, double escapes ambersand: <h1>Mac &amp;amp; Cheese</h1>